EUR/USD: Trading the U.S. Consumer Price Report

 Primary Pair Impact : EURUSD

-Impact the U.S. Consumer Price Report has had on EURUSD over the last 2 months
+Impact U.S. Consumer Price Index has had on EUR during the last month

 What To Look For Before The Release